jskopek/jskopek.github.io/_drafts/2017-05-17-a-weekend-on-vancouver-island.markdown

 <video muted="true" class="" src="/clips-compressed/V1-0024_Driving Wet.webmhd.webm"></video>

-# What 48 Hours on Vancouver Island

 Vancouver has been suffering through an unusually wet April, and so the promise of a sunny weekend ahead meant that we had to do something special; after fielding a few ideas, we settled on Vancouver Island.

 <video muted="true" class="" src="/clips-compressed/V1-0025_Ferry Getting Underway.webmhd.webm"></video>

+# 48 Hours on Vancouver Island

 If you're looking for a special weekend off, you can't do much better than a trip to Vancouver Island.